 February 20, 2019

 Data logging is now available for general use.
-When you enable data logging, you can reduce the cost of using Speech-to-Text by allowing Google to log your data in order to improve the service.
+When you enable data logging, you can reduce the cost of using Cloud Speech-to-Text by allowing Google to log your data in order to improve the service.

 Enhanced models are now available for general use.